Salento Colombia: The Complete Traveler's Guide to Salento & The Cocora Valley, 2024

 • Mid-Range: Hotel Salento Real boasts comfortable rooms and a central location, making it a great choice for convenience.

 • Affordable: Only 5-min from Salento, is The Dreamer Cocora Valley with the largest plot of land of any hotel or hostel in the area.
 Enjoy the beautiful landscaped gardens, surrounded by the breathtaking Andean Mountains.
-Cominng soon Oct 2024!
-Property is currently available for large groups or events for Sep -Nov. just fill out this form
+Use our family & friends discount code "Dreamteam" for 20% of your stay!

 Dreamer Cocora Valley